connectivedx/fuzzy-chainsaw/submodules/task-scripts/README.md

 # task-scripts

-Task for compiling and watching javascript into a single bundled file.
+Task for compiling and watching javascript into a single bundled file using browserify and watchify.

 ## Usage